-Now in its fourth year of grant-making, this summer Trinity Wall Street asked Episcopal Charities to begin overseeing grants adjudication and administration.
-Trinity has provided funds to allow Episcopal Charities to grant $5,000/year to congregations (within the Diocese of NY) to initiate a partnership with a local public school.
-AOC grants will be awarded on an annual basis, with existing parish partners reapplying every year for up to a total of five years.
+For the last five years, Episcopal Charities has overseen grants adjudication and administration for Trinity Wall Street.
+Trinity provides funds to allow Episcopal Charities to grant $5,000/year to congregations (within the Diocese of NY) to initiate a partnership with a local public school.
+AOC grants are awarded on an annual basis, with existing parish partners reapplying every year for up to a total of five years.
 The All Our Children steering committee has committed to help participating parishes by (1) providing training and support for connecting with local schools; (2) offering connections to organizations experienced in educational change; and (3) regularly gathering pilot parishes for fellowship and networking.

 To be eligible, initiatives must meet the general eligibility and grant guidelines established by Episcopal Charities.
 These include: